note from the indivisible team

 - Prepare a single question per call.
 For in-person events, you want to prepare a host of questions, but for calls, keep it simple.
 You and your group should all agree to call in on one specific issue that day.
 The question should be about a live issue — e.g., a vote that is coming up, a chance to take a stand, or some other time-sensitive opportunity.
 The next day or week, pick another issue, and call again on that.

 - Find out who you’re talking to.
 In general, the staffer who answers the phone will be an intern, a staff assistant, or some other very junior staffer in the MoC's office.
 But you want to talk to the legislative staffer who covers the issue you’re calling about.
 There are two ways to do this:

 Ask to speak to the staffer who handles the issue (immigration, health care, etc.).
 Junior staff are usually directed to not tell you who this is, and instead just take down your comment.

 On a different day, call and ask whoever answers the phone, “Hi, can you confirm the name of the staffer who covers [immigration/health care/etc.]?”
 Staff will generally tell you the name.
 Say “Thanks!” and hang up.
 Ask for the staffer by name when you call back next time.

 - If you’re directed to voicemail, follow up with email.
 Then follow up again.
 Getting more-senior legislative staff on the phone is tough.
 The junior staffer will probably just tell you “I checked, and she’s not at her desk right now, but would you like to leave a voicemail?”
 Go ahead and leave a voicemail, but don’t expect a call back.
 Instead, after you leave that voicemail, follow up with an email to the staffer.
 If they still don’t respond, follow up again.
 If they still don’t respond, let the world know that the MoC’s office is dodging you.

-Congressional emails are standardized, so even if the MoC’s office won’t divulge that information, you can probably guess it if you have the staffer’s first and last name.
+Congressional email addresses are standardized, so even if the MoC’s office won't give you an email address, you can probably guess it if you have the staffer’s first and last name.